dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 We see similar validation results for both the model.
 Also, we still see a little improvement in accuracy and total loss for the larger model.
 Considering that we only improved by around 0.3, one can argue that it's only a matter of seed.
-To test the robustness of our approach, we could train our model multiple times our training step but using a different seed every time.
-Using those trained models, we can report the mean and one standard variation of the metrics instead of a single training.
-But instead of doing that, let's try something else.
+To test the robustness of our approach, we could train our model multiple times using a different seeds and report the mean and standard deviation of each metric over all experiments rather than the result of a single training.
+Let's try something else.

 #### Zero Shot Evaluation
 Since we have to our disposition other country address, let's see if our model has really learned a typical address sequence